Accelerate-AI/AutoEDA/README.md

 ## 1. Objective

-To provide what is AutoEDA, what is the need, why it is used in Data Science projects and what are the libraries / packages that we can leverage from programming language such as Python to help facilitate data exploration and data analysis efforts in any project.
+To understand what is AutoEDA, what is the need, why it is used in Data Science projects and what are the libraries / packages that we can leverage from programming language perspective such as Python to help facilitate data exploration and data analysis efforts in any project.

 ![AutoEDA](https://github.com/Accelerate-AI/AutoEDA/blob/main/images/AutoEDA.png)

 ## 2. What is AutoEDA

 Any Data Science project/program follows the CRISP-DM methodology.
 Data Understanding and Data Preparation phases involve EDA (Exploratory Data Analysis) and this is where we perform data exploration.
+It is one of the most important phases of end to end Data Science lifecycle.

 Why do we need EDA:
 -	Extracting key variables and leaving behind not-so-important variables